underdevelopedprefrontalcortex/underdevelopedprefrontalcortex.github.io/README.md

 # Underdeveloped Prefrontal Cortex

 Hi!
-I'm a freshly minted Youth Rights advocate, youtuber and member of the [National Youth Rights Association](https://youthrights.org).
+I'm a new Youth Rights advocate, youtuber and member of the [National Youth Rights Association](https://youthrights.org).

 You may be looking for the [resource list](resources) or my socials below.